CarsonChild/pi-gpio-controller/README.md

 5. Now in a browser on another device (Such as a smartphone or laptop), navigate to [RaspberryPiIPAddress]:5000/garden
    - This should look something like 192.168.1.29:5000/garden
    - If you don't know your pi's IP address, type `hostname -I` in the terminal.
 6. You should see 6 buttons, an input bar and another button.
-If a button is blue, then that pin will turn on for that interval otherwise it will stay off.
+If a button is blue, then that pin will turn on for that interval when "Water" is pressed otherwise it will stay off.